Washing the Elephant: History

 The subject is restricted to China, and was most popular during the 16th century.
 Ding Yunpeng, a devout Buddhist, painted the subject several times, and it became popular painted on Chinese porcelain in the Late Ming and early Qing.
 A vase fetched USD 137,000 in a Christie's auction in 2015.

 The earliest record of the subject in art dates from the 6th century.
 Tang dynasty paintings of the same theme have a traditional colour scheme of red and white with some green.
 A Ming dynasty painting of the same scene by Chen Hongshou in the collection of the Metropolitan Museum of Art has an inscription suggesting that Ming intellectuals considered this scene to represent "sweeping away illusion".

 There is little literary evidence for the origins of the elephant tale, but researchers speculate a connection with one of the stories of the Nirvana Sutra.
-The story is the blind man who feels an elephant (盲人摸象 (mang2ren2mo1xiang4))—the elephant in this tale symbolizes the "Buddha nature".
-A group of blind men reach touch a different part of the elephant—one feels the tusk and thinks it is a carrot, another mistakes the elephant's belly for an urn, and so on.
+The story is of the blind men who feel an elephant (盲人摸象 (mang2ren2mo1xiang4))—the elephant in this tale symbolizes the "Buddha nature".
+A group of blind men reach out to touch a different part of the elephant—one feels the tusk and thinks it is a carrot, another mistakes the elephant's belly for an urn, and so on.
 The king seeks that Shakyamuni (Buddha) illuminate their limited perception (symbolized by blindness in the parable) that permits only partial truths.